tyrneh/options-implied-probability/TECHNICAL_README.md

 OIPD provides a single `RND` class that extracts market-implied probability distributions from options data.

-We curently use Black-Scholes pricing with the Breeden-Litzenberger formula.
-Architecture is written to accomodate more pricing models in the future roadmap.
+The default implementation uses Black-76 pricing in forward space with the Breeden-Litzenberger formula.
+Users may switch to Black-Scholes when only calls are available and dividend assumptions are provided.

 **Main Entry Point: `RND` Class**